About the Bikoff Lab

 alt text

-We are interested in understanding the synaptic architecture and circuit connectivity of interneurons in the spinal motor system.
-Using viral transsynaptic tracing, optogenetics, and whole-brain imaging approaches, we aim to define how distinct descending systems in the brain convey information to molecularly distinct subsets of spinal interneurons, and how these interneurons in turn control motor neuron activity.
+We are interested in understanding the synaptic architecture and circuit connectivity of neurons in the spinal motor system.
+Using viral tracing, optogenetics and whole-brain imaging approaches, we aim to define how distinct descending systems in the brain convey information to molecularly discrete populations of spinal interneurons and how these interneurons in turn control motor output.

 alt text